JoshuaGoth/What-Day-Is-It/index.md

 ---
-title: Welcome to my blog!
+title: Day One of My Journey Into Programming
 ---